Traffic generation model: Application

-The network performance can be analyzed by network traffic measurement in a testbed network, using a network traffic generator such as iperf, bwping and Mausezahn.
+The network performance can be analyzed by network traffic measurement in a testbed network, using a network traffic generator such as Flowgrind, Iperf, NetPerfMeter, Netperf, Nuttcp, Ttcp, bwping, and Mausezahn.
 The traffic generator sends dummy packets, often with a unique packet identifier, making it possible to keep track of the packet delivery in the network.

 Numerical analysis using network simulation is often a less expensive approach.

 An analytical approach using queueing theory may be possible for a simplified traffic model but is often too complicated if a realistic traffic model is used.

 The greedy source model

 A simplified packet data model is the greedy source model.
 It may be useful in analyzing the maximum throughput for best-effort traffic (without any quality-of-service guarantees).
 Many traffic generators are greedy sources.

 Poisson traffic model

 Another simplified traditional traffic generation model for packet data, is the Poisson process, where the number of incoming packets and/or the packet lengths are modeled as an exponential distribution.
 When the packets interarrival time is exponential, with constant packet size it resembles an M/D/1 system.
 When both packet inter arrivals and sizes are exponential, it is an M/M/1 queue.